microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaUserAuthenticationPhoneMethod.md

 The phone number to text or call for authentication.
 Phone numbers use the format '+\<country code\> \<number\>x\<extension\>', with extension optional.
 For example, +1 5555551234 or +1 5555551234x123 are valid.
-Numbers are rejected when creating/updating if they do not match the required format.
+Numbers are rejected when creating/updating if they don't match the required format.

 ```yaml
 Type: System.String